-Land improvements 25 to 40 years Buildings and improvements 10 to 40 years Tenant improvements Shorter of useful life or terms of related lease Furniture, fixtures, and equipment 3 to 7 years
+25 to 40 years 10 to 40 years Shorter of useful life or terms of related lease 3 to 7 years

 Cash and Cash Equivalents

 Cash and cash equivalents consist of cash on hand and investments with maturities of three months or less from the date of purchase.
 The majority of the Company's cash and cash equivalents are held at major commercial banks which may at times exceed the Federal Deposit Insurance Corporation limit of \$250,000.
 The Company has not experienced any losses to date on its invested cash.